 C8.
 Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? ✓ Yes No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.
+If yes, place check marks in the appropriate Fall 2011. oriate boxes below to reflect your institution's p policies for use in admission for

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+B. If your institution will make use of fall 2011, please indicate which ONE admissions process):

+ACT with Writing component req ACT with Writing component recovery.
+X ACT with or without Writing component recovery.
+C. Please indicate how your institution. ommended. omponent a say component; cl neck all that appl y.

+SAT ess ay ACT essay 7

+For admission

+For placement

+For advising

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Require X Recommend ADMISSION Require for Some Consider If Submitted Not Used B. If your institution will make use of the fall 2009, please indicate which ONE of admissions process): ACT with Writing component requ ACT with Writing component recoX ACT with or without Writing com mmended. epted C. Please indicate how your institution will use the SAT or ACT es say component; cl neck all that apply 7. □ For admission □ For placement □ For advising □ In place of an application essay □ As a validity check on the applicanous No college policy as of now □ Not using essay component tion essay D. In addition, does your institution use No e applicants ' test scores for a cademic advising ?
-E. Latest date by which SAT or ACT Latest date by which SAT Subject F. If necessary, use this space to clar not required of some students): Freshr 20) and/or SAT-Math scores of less t subject areas.
-Test scores ify your tes nan applic must be receive t policies (e.g., i ants with SAT- d for fall-term adn f tests are recomm C ritical Reading/ nission ended for some st Verbal scores of less than 490 (ACT
+In place of an application es say

+As a validity check on the a pplication es ssay

+No college policy as of now 7

+Not using essay component

+D. In addition, does your institution us yes X no E. Latest date by which SAT or ACT Latest date by which SAT Subject F. If necessary, use this space to clar not required of some students): F (ACT 20) and/or SAT-Math see appropriate subject areas.
+G. Please indicate which tests your in S scores must Test scores ify your test reshman appres of less t at be received for must be received policies (e.g., if pplicants with Sathan 460 (ACT 1 fall-term admission of the fall-term admission of the fall-term admitests are recomme at a comme at on 5/14/2010 nission nded for some st ing/Verbal score itutional placen es of less than 490

+SAT